-However, the findings also clearly demonstrated the challenges faced by kinship carers and their children.
+However, the findings also clearly demonstrate the challenges faced by kinship carers and their children.
 Kinship carers often have their own difficulties which they have to manage whilst caring for their kinship children.
-Many carers indicated that the children they care for were struggling with aspects of their lives.
+Many carers who responded to the survey indicated that the kinship children they care for are struggling with aspects of their lives.
 The children often have additional developmental, health or educational needs.
-Many children had displayed behaviours that were dangerous to themselves and others, and the instances of child-on-carer violence continues to increase.
-It is extremely concerning that kinship carers believe that their children often have significant physical and mental health needs that are not being diagnosed, and that support is not being offered to help them manage these needs.
+Over half displayed behaviours that were dangerous to themselves and others, and the instances of childon-carer violence reported continue to increase.
+It is extremely concerning that kinship carers believe that their children often have significant physical and mental health needs that are not being diagnosed and that support is not being offered to help them manage these needs.